oroinc/documentation/book/functional_tests.rst

 Testing Services or Repositories
 --------------------------------

-Example of repository or service test:
+Here's an example of a repository or service test:

 .. code-block:: php